High-resolution Multibeam Mapping and Habitat Characterization of Topographic Features in the Northwest Gulf of Mexico

 Hydrographic Society of America

-Schmal, G P.; Hickerson, E L.; Weaver, D C.; and Gardner, James, "High-resolution Multibeam Mapping and Habitat Characterization of Topographic Features in the Northwest Gulf of Mexico" (2003).
-Center for Coastal and Ocean Mapping.
+Schmal, G P.; Hickerson, E L.; Weaver, D C.; and Gardner, James V., "High-resolution Multibeam Mapping and Habitat Characterization of Topographic Features in the Northwest Gulf of Mexico" (2003).
+U.S. Hydrographic Conference.
 284.